sekmet/sol2uml/README.md

 # Contribution

-To build the test contracts in this repository
+To build the test contracts in this repository, run the following.
+This assumes you have the [Solidity compiler](https://docs.soliditylang.org/en/v0.7.5/installing-solidity.html) `solc` installed on your machine.

 `npm run buildSol`